Should you Buy Now Pay Later?

 Remember that paying your purchases in smaller amounts over time does not work for everyone.
 Some of you will be better off saving and buying later.

-So, start your financial plan by setting up a realistic budget as well as savings and spend targets to achieve your short- and long-term financial goals.
+Start your financial plan by setting up a realistic budget as well as savings and spend targets to achieve your short- and long-term financial goals using the “Plan” tab in the DBS digibank app.

 Ready to start?